Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Palisade is relatively affordable compared to other larger cities in Colorado, though it is generally more expensive than other types of senior living due to the specialized care required for individuals with memory-related conditions.

-Situated at 1530 Walnut in Mesa county, Vineyards Memory Care excels at providing assisted living and memory care services to dementia sufferers in Grand Junction, CO and those who reside in nearby cities.
-Vineyards Memory Care contains 16 dementia and memory care units and offers multiple care levels.
+Situated at 807 Tahiti in Mesa county, Comfort Care-alzheimers excels at providing memory care services to dementia sufferers in Grand Junction, CO as well as those who reside in nearby cities.
+Comfort Care-alzheimers has 8 Alzheimer’s care units and offers several care levels.

-Seniors looking for memory care in Grand Junction, Colorado will find Monument Assisted Living, a memory care home situated at 2194 Mckinley Drive in 81507 zip code area which provides services like medication administration and storage, home-like community rooms that promote socialization and physical, occupational and speech therapy.
-Monument Assisted Living can provide care to up to 8 older adults with dementia.
+Seniors with dementia looking for memory care in Grand Junction, Colorado will find Family Care Assisted Living, a memory care home located at 174 Edlun Rd in 81503 zip code area that provides amenities such as local transportation services, emergency call response system and on-site occupational and physical therapy services.
+Family Care Assisted Living is able to provide care to up to 10 seniors with dementia or Alzheimer’s.

 Medicare is a federal health insurance program that provides coverage for individuals aged 65 and older, as well as certain younger individuals with disabilities.
 While Medicare provides extensive coverage for hospital stays, doctor visits, and some medical services, it does not typically cover long-term memory care services in Palisade, Colorado, or elsewhere.
 Memory care, which is designed to support individuals with Alzheimer's disease or other forms of dementia, is usually provided in assisted living facilities or specialized memory care units.
 Medicare primarily covers short-term medical care for eligible beneficiaries, rather than long-term custodial care, which is a key element of memory care.